Morris Bradshaw

-Morris Bradshaw (born October 19, 1952) is a former American football player.
-He played wide receiver mainly for the Oakland Raiders.

-The Raiders selected Bradshaw in the 4th round of the 1974 NFL Draft out of Ohio State.
-He played in 104 games with 26 starts and caught 84 passes for 1,305 yards and 11 touchdowns.
+Morris Bradshaw (October 29, 1952 – January 3, 2025) was an American professional football player who was a wide receiver in the National Football League (NFL), primarily for the Oakland Raiders.
+He played college football for the Ohio State Buckeyes and was selected by the Raiders in the fourth round of the 1974 NFL draft.
+He played in 104 games with 26 starts and had 84 receptions for 1,305 yards and 11 touchdowns.
 Bradshaw was a member of the Raiders Super Bowl XI and XV championship squads.